siriz/tauri_webview/README_EN.md

 - The package includes the executable, configuration file, sample HTML, and user guides.
 - You can test immediately without setting up a development environment.

-## Features
+## Key Features

-- **Lightweight Executable**: All necessary resources are included in the package, allowing it to run without external internet connection
+- **No Browser Required**: Uses Windows built-in WebView2 to run HTML as desktop app without separate browser
-- **Embedded Web Server**: Dynamically serves files through embedded HTTP server (tiny_http) implemented in Rust
+- **No Additional Installation**: Runs immediately with just the exe file, no external software installation needed
-- **Real-time Editable**: Modify files in `html/` folder while exe is running and see changes immediately with browser refresh (F5)
+- **Embedded Web Server**: Rust-based HTTP server (tiny_http) for dynamic file serving with port configuration support
-- **Simple Configuration**: Easily customize window size, port, and other settings using the `config.ini` file
+- **Real-time Editing**: Modify files in `html/` folder while running and see changes with F5 (no rebuild needed)
-- **Native Performance**: Fast performance and security through Rust backend
+- **Easy Configuration**: Customize window size, port, always-on-top, etc. easily with `config.ini`
-- **Extensible**: Simple structure makes it easy to add new features
+- **Extensible**: Simple structure makes adding new features easy

 ## System Requirements